LawOff/chatGPT-Snippets/README.md

 ## Getting started

-To get started with chatGPT+, follow these steps:
+To get started to use any snippets, follow these steps:

 1. Install [Tampermonkey](https://www.tampermonkey.net/) or a similar extension that allows you to run scripts on websites.